Corentin-Luc-Artaud/credirama/deliverables/status.md

 What's next : we need to create new tasks and user stories to organize and split the work.
 FLAG GREEN

 ---

+Status at 28-01-2019
+We working on implementing/testing potential solutions.
+We've made some tests also for the new implementations.
+FLAG GREEN